mehmetmalli/iue-schedule-finder/README.md

 # IUE Schedule Finder

-A web app made with VueJS that finds all possible schedules for selected courses.
+A web app made with Vue.js that finds all possible schedules for selected courses.
 (Izmir University of Economics, 2019-2020 Fall)

 Available [here](https://mehmetmalli.com.tr/schedule).